 Businesses often think employee engagement is about satisfaction and happiness, but it goes much deeper.
 Employee engagement involves how much workers want to be engaged in the business, be proactive about their schedule, and be positive about where the company is going and how they treat their coworkers.

 Want to see the numbers for your business?
-Using averages calculated by multiple research organizations, we here at Shiftboard can take a well-educated guess on the amount employee disengagement is costing your business.
-Check our disengagement calculator to reveal how much money you may be wasting on disengagement every year.
+Using averages calculated by multiple research organizations, Shiftboard can take a well-educated guess on the amount employee disengagement is costing your business.

-Historically, discussions around employee engagement have centered around salaried employees.
-With over half (58.7%) of all United States workers paid hourly, we believe improving employee engagement is a must for any business that relies on hourly workers.
-Companies wanting to shift their hourly workers from actively disengaged to actively engaged should focus their efforts on better schedule communication.
+With nearly 60% of all United States workers paid hourly, companies wanting to shift their hourly workers from actively disengaged to actively engaged need to focus their efforts on better schedule communication.

 While there are many strategies for engaging hourly workers, organizations can start by improving their scheduling communication.
 Establishing a healthy communication rhythm around your scheduling process helps increase employee engagement while easing the inherent stressful task of building a working schedule.

-For more information, check out our guide to help your organization take pragmatic steps towards engaging your hourly workers by establishing best practices for schedule communications.
+For more information, read our guide to help your organization take pragmatic steps towards engaging your hourly workers by establishing best practices for schedule communications.

 Work schedules directly connect your hourly employees with the business.
 Aligning your communication with an automated scheduling solution can unlock the benefits of employee engagement across your organization.
 With Shiftboard’s intelligent technology, you can send targeted, real-time communications to individuals, groups, or the entire organization.
 Improving communication to employees leads to higher engagement and strongly impacts the overall well-being of your business.

 Staff Scheduling Software’s Impact on Employee Retention

 Software can help you improve employee engagement and retention.